-Seventy-three seconds later, hundreds on the ground, including Christa's family, stared in disbelief as the shuttle exploded in a forking plume of smoke and fire.
+Seventy-three seconds later, hundreds on the ground, including Christa’s family, stared in disbelief as the shuttle broke up in a forking plume of smoke and fire.
 Millions more watched the wrenching tragedy unfold on live television.
 There were no survivors.

 In 1976, the National Aeronautics and Space Administration (NASA) unveiled the world’s first reusable manned spacecraft, the Enterprise.
 Five years later, space flights of the shuttle began when Columbia traveled into space on a 54-hour mission.
 Launched by two solid-rocket boosters and an external tank, only the aircraft-like shuttle entered into orbit around Earth.
 When the mission was completed, the shuttle fired engines to reduce speed and, after descending through the atmosphere, landed like a glider.
 Early shuttles took satellite equipment into space and carried out various scientific experiments.
 The Challenger disaster was the first major shuttle accident.

-In the aftermath of the explosion, President Ronald Reagan appointed a special commission to determine what went wrong with Challenger and to develop future corrective measures.
+In the aftermath of the disaster, President Ronald Reagan appointed a special commission to determine what went wrong with Challenger and to develop future corrective measures.
 The presidential commission was headed by former secretary of state William Rogers, and included former astronaut Neil Armstrong and former test pilot Chuck Yeager.
-The investigation determined that the explosion was caused by the failure of an "O-ring" seal in one of the two solid-fuel rockets.
-The elastic O-ring did not respond as expected because of the cold temperature at launch time, which began a chain of events that resulted in the massive explosion.
-As a result of the explosion, NASA did not send astronauts into space for more than two years as it redesigned a number of features of the space shuttle.
+The investigation determined that the disaster was caused by the failure of an “O-ring” seal in one of the two solid-fuel rockets.
+The elastic O-ring did not respond as expected because of the cold temperature at launch time, which began a chain of events that resulted in the massive loss.
+As a result, NASA did not send astronauts into space for more than two years as it redesigned a number of features of the space shuttle.